-The Italian island of Sardinia is renowned for the beauty of its coastline, dotted with countless inviting bays and coves, and for those visiting on a luxury yacht charter, the options may seem endless.
+The Italian island of Sardinia is renowned for the beauty of its coastline, dotted with countless inviting bays and coves, and for those visiting on an Italian Riviera luxury yacht charter, the options may seem endless.
 Here we present seven of the best beaches on the island, which are easily accessible by yacht.

 On a Sardinia yacht charter vacation, expect to discover a wealth of secluded beaches only accessible by boat.
 Many of the finest beaches are on the spectacular Gulf of Orosei, halfway down the east coast, a wilder and more isolated region, while for those based in Porto Corvo, the Costa Smeralda and the lovely Maddalena islands also have their hidden charms.